SAP-samples/teched2022-DA262/exercises/ex4/README.md

 ![Test](/exercises/ex4/images/19.png)<br>
 13. Choose the "General" sheet and switch the status to "Ready to Use"
 14. Click "Save".

-## Create Analytical DataSet for My Company Sales (Add association)
+## Exercise 3.3 - Create Analytical DataSet for My Company Sales (Add association)

 Repeat the above procedures for "My Company Sales".
 1. Add a new Analytical Dataset. <br>
 ![Test](/exercises/ex4/images/9.png)<br>